briefercloud/layerform/README.md

   <img width="600px" src="./assets/img/dev-environments.png" />
 </p>

-> We don't want to run your text-editor.
+> For those wanting development environments: we don't want to run your text-editor.
 Layerform is the standard tool for development _infrastructure_.
 You can keep using your text-editors, IDEs, and other local development directly on your machine.

 <br>